 Your success advisor is there to point you in the right direction.
 If you are unsure of who can help then head to see your Success Advisor.
 They can advise on academic performance, registration, career readiness, financial well being, getting involved, UCM culture and community, among many other things.
 If they do not know exactly how to help they know who you should talk to.
-So when in doubt go to the Central Success Center.
+So when in doubt go to the Success Advising Center.

 FA Counselors are responsible for serving students and guiding them through the financial aid process (from the initial filing of the FAFSA, the awarding of aid, disbursement, and beyond), answering questions from students and parents, and processing student financial aid files to ensure federal compliance before funds are awarded and disbursed.
 To find out who your FA Counselor is, click here.